 MC: I’m going to be honest, and say no.

 MC: I’m not sure there are.
 I would imagine there are and I don’t know.
-But I think you know if there’s anyone listening who would like to let me know, I’d be really interested to know what kind of accreditations there are out there.
+But if there’s anyone listening who would like to let me know, I’d be really interested to know what kind of accreditations there are out there.

 But ultimately, there’s every chance that a company can still be just trying to squeeze margins and be sending it to a translator and say we need this with X turn around and we’re going to pay you Y amount, and just trying to maximise their profits by not giving the best conditions to the translator to do the best job.